mqttiotstuff/mqttiotstuff.github.io/content/about.md

 +++

-Several Tools to build MQTT Iot System for either Home or Offices.
+Several Tools to build MQTT Iot System for either Home or Professionals.

 Learn more and contribute on [GitHub](https://github.com/mqttiotstuff).

-WebSite Powered by [Hugo](https://gohugo.io/) thank's to all contributors,

-Using customized `hugo-clarity` theme
+WebSite Powered by [Hugo](https://gohugo.io/) thank's to all contributors, Using customized `hugo-clarity` theme

-feel free <a href="mailto:webmaster@frett27.net"/> To contact Us </a> for any publication issues
+feel free <a href="mailto:webmaster@frett27.net"/> To contact Us </a> for any publications issues